xingstar97/Harvard_CS109/cs109a_hw3_web.md

 The polynomial model is slightly better than the step-wise model in terms of R-squared in training and testing set, but step-wise model is better in terms of BIC.

-## Question 6: Written Report to the Administrators
+## Written Report to the Administrators

 Write a short repost stating some of your findings on how the administrators can increase the bike share system's revenue.
 You might want to include suggestions such as what model to use to predict ridership, what additional services to provide, or when to give discounts, etc. Include your report as a pdf file in canvas.
 The report should not be longer than one page (300 words) and should include a maximum of 5 figures.